EeToSe/indigo/README.md

 1. Create your own github repository - *username.github.io*
 2. Push the website files into this repo(if you forked others, remember to change the url settings)
 3. (Optional) I use [Github Education](https://education.github.com/pack) to checkout the free domain name in [Namecheap](https://www.namecheap.com/).
-4. In your repo settings change
+4. In your repo settings change, change the custom domain to the one you created in step3.
+5. DNS configuration.
+Read more on [Github help](https://help.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site#about-custom-domain-configuration).

 ---
 [MIT](http://kopplin.mit-license.org/) License © Sérgio Kopplin